Programme information

 In this exciting new programme, you’ll learn about the fundamental theories of finance while gaining practical skills to enhance financial decision-making at an organisational level.

 You’ll work with the latest industry innovations and technology and learn how to effectively communicate financial information to a non-technical audience.
-You will have plenty of practical learning opportunities, including a capstone industry project where you will work with a real company to address a relevant financial issue related to your choice of specialisation.
+You will have plenty of practical learning opportunities, including a capstone industry project where you will work with a real company to address a relevant financial issue.

 The University of Auckland is part of the CFA Institute University Affiliation Program.
 The MAppFin degree positions students well to pursue the Chartered Financial Analyst (CFA®) charter, which has become the most respected and recognised investment credential in the world.